guoyunhe/vite-integration/README.md

-# Vite Integration Web Extension
+# Vite Integration (Vite Plugin + Browser Extension)

-Chrome/Edge/Firefox extension to integrate old-school backend with Vite dev server.
+Integrate old-school backend with Vite dev server.

+## Who need it

-The extension is ONLY needed when:
+It is ONLY needed when:

 - your back-end generate HTML and inject important stuff (header, footer, sidebar, data);
 - and your back-end doesn't have Vite integration ability.

+## How it works

+1. **Vite Plugin** tell **Browser Extension** what page and asset URL should be replaced
+2. **Browser Extension** match page URL and replace specific assets with Vite dev server assets

 ## Install extension